 Hi my name is Sybil, I am the Business Support Officer for Richmond Mencap.
-Part of my role is to find special people who can make a difference to our organisations and the people we work with ensuring that all our volunteers feel valued and supported in their role.
-Volunteering is very rewarding not only for the recipient but also for the volunteer.
+Part of my role is to find people who can make a difference to our organisation and the people we work with ensuring that all our volunteers feel valued and supported in their role.

 We need people;

 - Who want to make a difference in someone’s life,

 - Who want to break down barriers,

 - Who want to give others the means to access lifestyles others take for granted..

 My role is to increase the numbers of people volunteering and ensure they have what they need to volunteer.

 To do this I find special people who can make a difference to our organisations and the people we work with, ensuring all feel valued and supported in their role.

 Volunteers are really special people who give their time, this can be a couple of hours a month or weekly.
 According to Reader’s Digest April 2015: volunteers live longer, healthier, happier lives.